No3371/StreamingPermissionNotice/README.md

 # LiveStreamingPermissionNotice
-An proposal of standard live streaming permission for game content creators to allow streamers to stream their creation.
+This is a proposal of standard permission notices for game makers and mod makers to allow streamers to stream their creation.

+The permission notice should be published online and to be fetched and parsed by automatic tools that help streamer check if they are qualified to stream the game/mod, and help them stay up-to-date in case of changes.

 ---

 # Live Streaming Permission

+Permission Notice Version: 1.0
 Last Update Time: 2023/03/08
 Terminated: No